BrujitoOz/FiFo_RSA/README.md

 # FiFo_RSA

-Windows form RSA program to encryptand/decrypt with c++
+Windows form RSA program to encryptand/decrypt.
+It is necessary have installed visual c++ components in order to run this program.

 <p align="center">
 <img src="https://media.giphy.com/media/RNWtIOZrNhDG4YwHuh/giphy.gif" title="made at giphy.com"/></a>